carrierwaveuploader/carrierwave/README.md

 Finally, restart the server to apply the changes.

-As of version 2.0, CarrierWave requires Rails 5.0 or higher and Ruby 2.2 or higher.
-If you're on Rails 4, you should use 1.x.
+As of version 3.0, CarrierWave requires ActiveSupport 6.0 or higher and Ruby 2.5 or higher. if you are using a lower version you can use version 2 or 1.

 ## Getting Started